GoogleCloudPlatform/apigee-samples/authorize-idp-access-tokens/README.md

     * curl
     * jq
     * npm
-5. Configure and obtain Client App credentials from the Identity Provider.
-These usually are client identifier and secret / password credential pairs.

-6. Obtain a JWT access token from the Identity Provider.
-The grant type and method to obtain the access token is specific to each IdP.
-However, it is common for Identity Providers to support the client_credentials grant type to issue access tokens to authorized applications.
+5. Obtain a Client ID and a JWT access token from an OpenID Identity Provider (you'll be using the values during the quickstart)

 # (QuickStart) Setup using CloudShell